qammarkhurshid/elba-security/docs/api/data-protection/delete-objects.md

 This method allows for the deletion of specific data protection objects or objects synced before a certain timestamp.
 The choice between `ids` and `syncedBefore` depends on the operational context.

-- **Use `ids` when:**
-  - Reacting to a delete event in webhook mode.
-  - The refresh object webhook could not find the object.

-- **Use `syncedBefore` when:**
-  - Performing a state of the world update, to remove previous versions of objects after sending the last batch of updated objects.

 ```plaintext
 DELETE /api/rest/data-protection-objects